NEW HAMPSHIRE IS HOLDING ITS CRUCIAL MIDTERM ELECTIONS – MAKE SURE YOUR VOICE IS HEARD!

 All New Hampshire overseas voters can vote in these important elections!

-It’s vital to keep New Hampshire Democratic!
-We must send Maggie Hassan back to the US Senate to keep – and maybe expand – the Democratic majority.
+All overseas voters can vote for their US Representative and US Senator.
+Send Democrat Maggie Hassan back to the US Senate to keep – and maybe expand – the Democratic majority.
 Your vote is crucial!
 Maggie Hassan won in 2016 by about 1,000 votes (0.1%), and this election is rated as a toss-up too.

-And please vote in ALL the races on your ballot – New Hampshire state elections are hugely important!
+Please vote in ALL the races on your ballot – New Hampshire state elections are hugely important!
 State governments are responsible for voting and for state policies on abortion and reproductive rights, climate change, education, and so many other issues that affect us no matter where we are in the world.

 Electing Democrats will be crucial to ensure the 2024 elections are fair, open and inclusive.
 State elections can hinge on just a few votes – your vote matters!